chemickypes/TweetLink/README.md

 A simple python software to analyze a link, extract hashtag and tweet all generated data

+**OPEN TO COLLAB**

+My idea is to improve my Twitter timeline and any helps is welcome!
+I'd like to learn text analyzing too, so if you are more expert than me I need your help.

 ### Generated Data:
 A dict with:
 * title